rusefi/rusefi_documentation/FAQ-Basic-Wiring-and-Connections.md

 ### Drive by Wire support

 Logic exists in the firmware to control a drive by wire throttle body, including using it to idle.
 A single H-bridge is required to control a single DBW throttle body.
 Multiple DBW throttle bodies can be simultaneously controlled as long as sufficient H-bridge drivers exist to control them.
 A drive by wire pedal (Accelerator Pedal Position / APP) is generally used to provide input from the driver.
-Want to know more?  here is a [HOWTO](HOWTO-electronic-throttle-body) you should read.
+Want to know more?  here is a [guide](Electronic-Throttle-Body-Configuration-Guide) you should read.

 ### Main Relay support